AztecProtocol/engineering-designs/in-progress/0003-native-merkle-trees.md

 ## Introduction

 We require high performance merkle tree implementations both to ensure nodes can stay synched to the network and sequencers/provers can advance the state as required to build blocks.
-Our cuirrent TS implementations are limited in their single-threaded nature and the unavoidable constraint of have to repeatedly call into WASM to perform a hash operation.
+Our current TS implementations are limited in their single-threaded nature and the unavoidable constraint of have to repeatedly call into WASM to perform a hash operation.

 Some analysis of the quantity of hashing and the time required can be found [here](https://hackmd.io/@aztec-network/HyfTK9U5a?type=view).